Dating Violence: How To Respond To Domestic Violence And Abuse

 Dating violence does not feel the same for everyone.
 For some, there is a persistent nudge that something is not quite right in their relationship.
 For others, it feels as though they are deserving of every last bit of violence and abuse they experience, and for still others, abuse is all they have ever known.
 They are not aware that a relationship can be anything but abusive and damaging.
 Violence against women often feels like a standard experience; dating can be cruel and involve plenty of subtle and immediate forms of abusive or simply problematic behavior.
 Men in violent relationships often have a similar experience: dating that feels normal but is riddled with abusive behaviors.

-Who is at risk for dating violence?
+Who is at risk for dating abuse?

 According to sexual violence surveys, women are at greater risk of experiencing dating violence, though teenage males may be at greater risk of experiencing physical violence. , people involved in some form of delinquent behavior, whether that includes violent crime, drug use, or other behaviors, are also at greater risk of experiencing relationship violence of all types, according to a standard sexual violence survey.
 Those who have a family of origin involving violence and abuse, neglect, or instability may also be more likely to be in relationships involving violent or abusive behaviors in a sexual violence survey.
 A history of relationship abuse has also been linked to a greater likelihood of experiencing dating violence or intimate partner violence.
 It suggests that there may be some patterns found in relationships involving violent behaviors.